Published the Jan 14 2020 in "Articles"

 Why?
 Because it involves cow’s horns and excrements to make an environmental-friendly fertiliser.

 The process is easy: they take the cow’s horns and use it to put in the exscrements; then they seal the horns with the exscrements and leave it in the soil for about six months, from -November to April.

 The biodynamic system is the eco-friendliest way to treat your vineyard, but as you do have to rely on nature only, you need to breed cows, chicken and sheeps, so this is not vegan friendly.

 In order to lower the CO2 emissions, some winemakers use horses to plow the ground, instead of heavy machines.
-This is also an example in which animal exploitation is used with good intentions in mind.
+This is also an example in which animal exploitation is with done with good intentions in mind.

-To receive the stamp of vegan labelling, you have to go even further than your own practices, you have to go through all your sourcing process, including the glue used to stick the labels on your bottles, the ink used to print your cardboards as there might be some traces of albumin coming from pork blood.
-There are different associations and (controlling) organisations – such as the vegan society , Eve, PLAMIL Food Vegan Label,… – that can give you the stamp you need, but they will increase the taxes you’re paying if you start producing more since the subscription to the label is partly calculated also on the surface of the vineyard.
+To receive the stamp of vegan labelling, you have to go even further than your own practices; you have to go through all your sourcing process, including the glue you use to stick the labels on your bottles and the ink used to print your cardboards, as there might be some traces of albumin coming from pork blood.
+There are different associations and (controlling) organisations – such as the vegan society , Eve, PLAMIL Food Vegan Label,… – that can give you the stamp you need, but they will increase the taxes you’re paying if you start producing more, since the subscription to the label is partly based also on the surface of the vineyard.
 The fact that a wine has the label on it makes sure that it is 100% vegan-friendly, otherwise, anyone could cheat.